-Having the Galaxy Store installed on your Galaxy phone alongside the Play Store isn't ideal, but it's the only way to update some of your phone's core services.
-What isn't necessary at all are its notifications, which can be useful sometimes but are often just promotional pushes you may not care about.
+Having the Galaxy Store installed on your Galaxy smartphone alongside the Play Store isn't exactly ideal, but it's the only way to update some of your phone's core services.
+What isn't necessary at all are its notifications, which can be useful sometimes when it comes to app updates and beta releases, but they're often just promotional pushes for games and services you may not care about.

 How to turn off Galaxy Store notifications

-- Open Galaxy Store from your home screen or app drawer.
+1. Open Galaxy Store from your home screen or app drawer.